pkoperek/braindump/_posts/2014-11-16-data-warehouse-toolkit-chap3.md

    * Extended dollar amount (if provided)
    * Extended cost amount (if provided)
    * Extended ...

-   Kimball suggests that derived data such as gross profit (diff between cost and sales price) should be computed at ETL stage and made available to users.
-Don't think it is a good idea - I would prefer the solution with view and dynamic computation of this kind of value.
-On the other hand depending on what is the actual data set size is it might be the only option.

-   > Percentages and ratios, such as gross margin, are non-additive.
+   * Quote: _"Percentages and ratios, such as gross margin, are non-additive."_

 5. Next estimate the size of data inflow (rows per day/week/month) to fact table.
 6. Define dimension table attributes